A Returner's Magic Should Be Special

-A Returner's Magic Should Be Special (귀환자의 마법은 특별해야 합니다, 帰還者の魔法は特別です) is a South Korean web novel written by Usonan.
+A Returner's Magic Should Be Special (帰還者の魔法は特別です) is a South Korean web novel written by Usonan.
 It was serialized in Kakao's digital comic and fiction platform KakaoPage from September 2016 to August 2019.
 A webtoon adaptation was first serialized in KakaoPage in May 2018, and is illustrated by Wookjakga.
 An anime television series adaptation produced by Arvo Animation aired from October to December 2023.
-A second season is set to premiere in 2026.
+A second season is set to premiere in October 2026.

+Plot

+In 3626, a "shadow world", an alternate dimension eroding the world, appears and the only way to get rid of it and save the world is to conquer it before the erosion progresses too far.
+Desir Herrman and several of his companions manage to defeat the final boss, only for it to explode.
+Desir thought that he would be killed, but instead wakes up as himself 13 years earlier, when he takes the entrance exam for Hebrion Academy.
+There he meets his friends Romantica and Azest, but they did not share his memories of the future.
+Knowing the challenge that lies ahead, Desir decides to take action to change the future and save the world.